 The fundamental honesty faced with danger would become a defining characteristic of his life.

 That was over 30 years ago.
-A clear image of an island surrounded by the fog of scattered memories.
+A clear image of the island surrounded by the fog of scattered memories.
 The toys were gold, and the teachers were gods.
 My toddler friends stood as judges, jurors, and executioners, staring intently as he defended his territory, surviving a time otherwise blurred by time.
 Why?

 The fog would clear again years later.
 This time, he stood outside a middle school locker as I approached.